ProcursusTeam/docs/Contribution.md

 If you have any questions, or would like to contact team members, you can either

 - Email [Hayden](mailto:me@diatr.us) about your issue/concern (or annoy him on [Twitter](https://twitter.com/Diatrus)), or..
-- Join [Hayden's Discord Server](https://diatr.us/discord), where most team members are capable of providing support and answering questions
+- Join [The Procursus Discord Server](https://diatr.us/discord), where most team members are capable of providing support and answering questions

 ## Submitting Issues